Fujifilm X-Pro2 versus Fujifilm X-E3

 Both the X-Pro2 and the X-E3 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the X-E3 followed on from the Fujifilm X-E2S.

 So what is the bottom line?
-Is there a clear favorite between the Fujifilm X-Pro2 and the Fujifilm X-Pro2?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Fujifilm X-Pro2 better than the Fujifilm X-E3 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).